 - LTE network to get better PS data throughput

-Though this approach helps for rapid deployment but using two radio antenna is never a cost effective solution for mobile manufacturers.
-Also two radio will create some interference which can cause in high output power and in some cases may exceeds the permitted levels.
-High output power also has direct impact on battery life.
+Also, two radio will create some interference which can cause high output power and in some cases may exceed the permitted levels.
+High output power also has a direct impact on battery life.

 Circuit Switched Fallback (CSFB)

-With CSFB when a voice call is started in LTE network the UE move to legacy systems like UMTS, GSM or even 1X to start voice call and remain there during the entire duration of the call.
+With CSFB when a user starts a voice call in the LTE network, the UE moves to legacy systems like UMTS, GSM or even 1X to start a voice call.
+It remains there during the entire duration of the call.
 After the call is released UE moves back to LTE.

 Single Radio Voice Call Continuity(SRVCC)